ioBroker/ioBroker.docs/docs/en/install/linux.md

 ## Installation Guide
 ### Installation of the operating system
-* Install the desired basic operating system (Raspian Stretch, Ubuntu, Debian, etc.) - depending on the hardware used.
+* Install the desired basic operating system (Raspberry OS Bullseye, Ubuntu, Debian, etc.) - depending on the hardware used.

 Help and instructions for the respective versions are available on the corresponding support pages, YouTube, etc.